 How are we working together?

-These agreements may be between the Province and a Nation (bilateral), and between a Nation, the Province and Canada (trilateral).
-The scope of these agreements (e.g., prevention and/or protection services, requirements for funding, communities and children and families served) are determined by the relevant First Nations and Indigenous governing bodies.
-The Ministry of Children and Family Development continues to engage with Indigenous Services Canada and Indigenous governing bodies at coordination tables.
-Additionally, the ministry continues to negotiate community agreements under section 92.1 of the Child, Family and Community Service Act to support information sharing, consultation and co-operation with First Nations, Treaty First Nations and Indigenous communities.
+The ministry continues to engage with Indigenous Services Canada and IGBs at coordination agreement tables.
+Additionally, the ministry continues to negotiate community agreements under section 92.1 of the Child, Family and Community Service Act to support information sharing, consultation, and co-operation with First Nations, Modern Treaty First Nations and Indigenous communities.

 Are there challenges?